- Are Belong modems locked?

 Belong models are pre-configured with their network.
 But, they shouldn’t be locked and you can configure your modem for use with other networks.
 Log into the configuration web page and reset it this time using your new logins.

 Telstra modems are not locked to the network.
-But, they do have a fairly closed firmware on it.
+But, they do have fairly closed firmware on it.
 Unless you’re tech-savvy, you may have a hard time getting it configured to work with any other provider.
 So, you might be better off using an approved router for your current ISP.

 Optus modems are not locked, but they may not work with other providers.
 It’s better to check with your new service provider to assist you further.

-The modems Huawei provide are not locked to their network.
+The modems Huawei provides are not locked to their network.
 However, some of their supplied modems for their NBN plans are encrypted for security.
 Making and receiving phone calls using their modem may not be available to other networks.

 Using a provider-supplied modem allows them to provide support for connecting and troubleshooting your equipment.
 Otherwise, the support and services they can give you may be limited.
 Nevertheless, you can find the settings to manually configure your modem in your respective network’s technical settings.